Did you know?

 Stroll about this outdoor display and you’ll be exposed to the best elements of the Eastern Cape: the province's indigenous people, the settlers, modern-day sports personalities, Karoo scenes complete with windmills and springbok, nautical settings, and even modern-day traffic circles.

-Take a stroll down the coloured steps past posted artworks that continue to tell the South African story.
+Then take a stroll down the coloured steps past posted artworks that continue to tell the South African story.
 Look back up at the lighthouse and you’ll see a wall adorned with an assortment of figures: taxi passengers, newspaper vendors and jazz trumpeters, to name a few.

 If you're in need of a breather at this point, pay a visit to the Phoenix Hotel.
 Dating back to 1837, this old watering hole is packed with enough collectables, photos and memorabilia to provide talking points for a couple of rounds at least.

-The blocks from the Donkin Reserve lies the Athenaeum, where a circular mosaic depicts harmony in nature as reflected in a silver pillar.
+Just blocks from the Donkin Reserve lies the Athenaeum, where a circular mosaic depicts harmony in nature as reflected in a silver pillar.
 Inside, natural lighting illuminates permanent and temporary exhibitions that include a collection of beaded quotes by talented crafters from the Eastern Cape.

 Travel tips & Planning info